meltano/meltano/docs/src/docs/command-line-interface.md

 - `?`: matches one character
 - `[abc]`: matches either `a`, `b`, or `c`
 - `[!abc]`: matches any character **but** `a`, `b`, or `c`

+Use `--list` to list the current selected tap attributes.

+> Note: `--all` can be used to show all the tap attributes with their selected status.

 ### Examples